dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-I've started integrating my ps3 design into the project.
-The code wasn't as hard to figure out as I thought it'd be which was a relief.
-For this pattern I wanted to follow through on an idea I had for project 3 as a nice graphic wallpaper.
-I think it'll be fun to create more in depth patterns for this later on.
+## Part 2

+I've integrated some features of my design from PS3.
+The design is from an idea I had for the last assignment but didn't execute.
+It's a simple tiling wallpaper that can be zoomed and panned across.
+I'm straying from my initial sketch idea as I figured that might've been a bit hard to do, and I think this would be more effective as just an abstract design.

+Going forward I want to think of cool ways further detail can be revealed by zooming, as well as animation features.